nhsconnect/national-authentication/pages/Technical Overview/GlossaryTerms.md

-This section defines the Glossary of Terms used within Care Access Service.
+This section defines the Glossary of Terms used within NHS Identity.

 | Term | Definition |